mpalu/customerx-challenge/README.md

 ## Running

-To run this application follow those steps:
+To run this application follow these steps:

 1. Clone the project
    ```